vizdata-f21/project-1-7_up/README.md

 white observations.
 We suspect that income is the highest among Asians due to their high educational attainment on average, and lowest in Blacks due to the systemic disadvantages they have experienced throughout U.S. history.

-From the second plot, we can roughly surmise that income inequality is the highest within Black households and lowest within Hispanic households.
+From the second plot, we can roughly surmise that income inequality is the highest within Black households, followed by Asian, White, then Hispanic households.
 Our speculation is that income inequality is highest among the Black category on average, because of lack of high-paying jobs and opportunities for Black individuals living in the rural Southern States vs.  those living in Northeastern or Midwestern urban areas.
-For Asians, we speculate that income inequality is higher than Hispanics due to the different migration patterns and sources that Asian Americans' ancestors came from.
+For Asians, we speculate that income inequality comes from different migration patterns and sources.
 For example, Indian and Chinese Americans have a high proportion of professional college-educated citizens, while a lot of Southeast Asian Americans are doing blue-collared jobs and many came to the United States as refugees from less wealthy backgrounds.
-For Hispanics, we suspect that the reason income inequality within their community is the lowest is due to similar immigration pattern from Central and Latin American countries.

 ## Presentation